Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 The best option to walk through this guide and execute commands would be to use Azure Cloud Shell with Bash environment.
 Azure Cloud Shell is an interactive, authenticated, browser-accessible shell for managing Azure resources.
 It provides the flexibility of choosing the shell experience that best suits the way you work, either Bash or PowerShell.
 For information on how to use Azure Cloud Shell, please visit this page [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview).
 You can also install Azure CLI on your machine.
 The Azure CLI is available to install in Windows, macOS and Linux environments.
 It can also be run in a Docker container and Azure Cloud Shell.
 For information on how to install the Azure CLI, please visit this page [Azure Cli](https://docs.microsoft.com/cli/azure/install-azure-cli)

-If you decided to use Azure Cloud Shell please type in the browser this page [Azure Cloud Shell](https://shell.azure.com) please use Bash environment.
+If you decide to use [Azure Cloud Shell](https://shell.azure.com), please use Bash environment.

 ## Getting Started with the first scenario